 iPhone 11 review: Verdict

-The only strikes against the new iPhone are its skimpy 64GB of storage in the base model and that a fast charger costs extra.
+With the iPhone 11, you still get a bright and colorful screen, good performance, excellent image quality and long battery life.
+The only strikes against the iPhone 11 other than the newer phones in Apple's lineup are its skimpy 64GB of storage in the base model and that the fast charger costs extra.